kinsyudev/lol-crawler/README.md

 - Extracts player lists from these high-tier sources as initial crawl targets

 ### 2. Recursive Player Discovery
-- For each discovered player, retrieves their complete match history
+- For each discovered player, retrieves their match history
+- **Filters matches to ranked solo/duo queue only** (Queue ID 420)
-- Extracts unique players from each match to expand the crawl frontier
+- Extracts unique players from qualifying matches to expand the crawl frontier
-- Continues this process to build an ever-growing network of players and matches
+- Continues this process to build an ever-growing network of competitive players and matches

 ### 3. Comprehensive Data Storage
-- Stores complete match data including:
+- Stores complete **ranked solo/duo match data** including:
   - Match metadata (duration, game mode, patch version, etc.)
   - Player performance statistics (KDA, damage, gold, CS, etc.)
   - Champion selections and item builds
   - Team objectives and achievements
   - Participant runes and summoner spells
-- All data persisted in a local SQLite database for efficient querying
+- All competitive data persisted in a local SQLite database for efficient querying

 ## Architecture